jsnmrs/dotfiles/README.md

 The [bootstrap.sh script](https://github.com/jsnmrs/dotfiles/blob/master/bootstrap.sh) will run a git pull and copy all of the dotfiles (.\*) from the root of this directory into to your home folder.

 Take a look through the dotfiles (.\*) before running bootstrap.sh to make any adjustments.
-The script will warn that files in your home folder can be overwritten.
+The script will warn that files in your home folder will be overwritten.

 **Run it:** `source bootstrap.sh`